-The Program of Studies is designed to help you gain a better understanding of the course offerings, while providing you with information that will help you prepare for your future.
-Academic and career planning is an important process that will involve a collaborative effort between you, your family, your counselors and teachers.
+The Program of Studies is designed to help you gain a better understanding of the course offerings and to provide you with information that will help you prepare for your future.
+Academic and career planning is an important process that will involve a collaborative effort between you, your family, counselors and teachers.
 The more actively involved you are in this process, the more informed your decisions will be in guiding your educational preparation to meet your future goals.

-The Program of Studies describes course operations that are intellectually challenging based on grade level skills and content.
-These courses will prepare students for college work and life and will ensure that every student graduates with the ability to demonstrate the following five college preparation competencies:
+The Program of Studies describes course offerings that are intellectually challenging based on grade-level skills and content.
+These courses will prepare students for college, work and life, and will ensure that every student will graduate with the ability to demonstrate the following five college preparation competencies:

-- Reading comprehension for college-level work
+- Reading Comprehension for College-Level Work

-- Writing skills
+- Writing Skills

-- Data analysis and interpretation
+- Data Analysis and Interpretation

-- Discourse within the disciplines (meaning that you have learned to think within the academic discipline, e.g., like a writer, historian or scientist)
+- Discourse Within the Disciplines (meaning that you have learned to think like a writer, historian or scientist)

-- Speaking and active listening skills.
+- Speaking and Active Listening Skills

 Academic and career planning is an ongoing process throughout your educational career.

-The following steps will guide you as you prepare to meet your college and career goals, and fulfill your potential:
+The following steps will guide you as you prepare to meet your college and career goals and fulfill your potential:

 - Complete career-related assessments in Naviance.
-These assessments will help you identify your interests, skills, and personality type. - Utilize this information to research and identify potential careers based on your interests, skills, and personality type.
-Explore post- secondary institutions that offer programs to prepare you for those careers and review admissions requirements. - Develop a rigorous and relevant individualized career and academic plan (ICAP).
-This plan will meet graduation requirements, and prepare for your post-secondary goals while in middle and high school using the resources in this section.
+These assessments will help you identify your interests, skills and personality type. - Utilize this information to research and identify potential careers based on your interests, skills and personality type. - Explore post-secondary institutions that offer programs that will prepare you for those careers and review admission requirements. - Develop a rigorous and relevant Individualized Career and Academic Plan (ICAP) that will meet graduation requirements and prepare you for your post-secondary goals while in middle and high school using the resources in this section.